shba007/unai-web/src/content/blog/generate-answers-from-question-papers.md

 ## Feedback

 Give us Feedback by directly mailing us.
-Also If you spot any mistake in the post reach us via email.
+Also If you spot any mistake in the post reach us via email at shirsendu2001@gmail.com.
 And if you have a topic in your mind about AI feel free to reach us, we will be happy to respond you.